What is “Spoliation of Evidence,” and How Does It Affect a Personal Injury Case?

 Laura’s attorneys obtain a court order requiring Speedy to produce the log - but Speedy states that the log has been destroyed.

-Remedies for spoliation of evidence can vary by circumstance and by judge.
+Typically a thorough, fact-based investigation is required to prove spoliation, and remedies for spoliation of evidence can vary by circumstance and by judge.
 In this case, Laura would seek all available sanctions against Speedy.

 For example, 2017 Oregon Revised Statutes, section 40.135 / Rule 311 states the following presumption of law: “[e]vidence willfully suppressed would be adverse to the party suppressing it.”
 In the case of Speedy Tractor Trailers, Laura would be able to get a jury charge explaining to the jury that they can presume the destroyed evidence would have been harmful to Speedy.
 This can be very helpful in proving a negligence claim.